 Baking soda is a common household product that has many uses around the home, from eliminating smells to cleaning carpets.
 Now, baking soda can be found in many toothpastes and teeth-whitening products.
 Using it to remove stains from teeth is common practice.
 But does baking soda really whiten teeth?
 It does an excellent job at removing surface stains, but you should proceed with caution to prevent damage to your enamel.

 Home Remedies to Whiten Teeth

 How can a simple mixture of equal parts baking soda and water whiten teeth?
 Baking soda, also known as sodium bicarbonate, is composed of a chemical compound that makes it a great mild abrasive.
 It is this same abrasiveness that effectively removes surface stains from your teeth and make them appear whiter.
 However, if your goal is to remove deeper, older stains, then baking soda will not be as effective.
 You will need to see your dentist or use a product that was specifically created for whitening teeth.

-Who does not want a beautiful, bright smile free of stains?
+Who doesn't want a beautiful, bright smile free of stains?
 Getting that smile shouldn't be at the expense of the health of your teeth.
-For a safer alternatives, you should seek teeth whitening services from your dentist.
-Learn more about tooth whitening at the Colgate's Oral Care resources.
+For safer alternatives, you should seek teeth whitening services from your dentist.
+Learn more about tooth whitening on Colgate's Oral Care resources.